huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 <p><Value path="currentEntity.title" /></p>
 ```

-This already wraps the entity's title within a parragraph tag element.
+This already wraps the entity's title within a paragraph tag element.

 Accessing the entity's metadata requires a little more knowledge into the way Uwazi stores the data, but here is a brief explanation of what you can expect.
 For the following entity example: